cwi-dis/igor/doc/setup.rst

 Igor configuration
 ------------------

 You will need to configure your Igor to do something useful.
 On the Igor landing page there are links to pages that allow you to add *devices*\ , *plugins* and *users*.

-However, this functionality is currently incomplete, so various things will have to be configured manually.
+	Note: this functionality is currently incomplete, so some things will have to be configured manually.
+Specifically: actions cannot be created through a user interface.

 Manual configuration
 ^^^^^^^^^^^^^^^^^^^^

-See `../igor/std-plugins/readmd.md <../igor/std-plugins/readme.md>`_ for a list of useful plugins that are included with Igor, and `schema.md <schema.md>`_ for how to add useful actions to your database.
+The database is an XML file, so it can be edited in a normal text editor.
+But: you should make sure Igor is not running while you are editing, or it may override your changes.

+See :doc:`schema` and :ref:`directory-structure` for information
+on how to add things manually.

-Stop Igor before editing your ``~/.igor/database.xml`` in a text editor.
-The following command helps you with this:
+The following command helps you with stopping Igor during an edit and restarting it afterwards:

 .. code-block:: sh